 Combination Failures to Avoid

-Not every plant combination works in the EarthBox® system.
+Not every plant combination works in the EarthBox® gardening containers.
 Here are a few we recommend avoiding:

 - Tomatoes and cucumbers (the cucumbers grow faster)